Topological Feature Vectors for Chatter Detection in Turning Processes: Introduction

-Another promising tool for generating feature vectors for chatter detection comes from a new field with many mature computational tools: Topological Data Analysis (TDA) \cite{Ghrist2008,Carlsson2009,Edelsbrunner2009,Oudot2015}.
+Topological Data Analysis (TDA) \cite{Ghrist2008,Carlsson2009,Edelsbrunner2009,Oudot2015} is a promising tool for generating feature vectors for chatter detection comes from a new field with many mature computational tools.
 TDA, and more specifically persistent homology, provides a quantifiable way for describing the topological features in a signal \cite{Robinson2014}.
 Specifically, by embedding the sensory signal into a point cloud, it is then possible to use persistent homology to produce a multiscale summary of the topological features of the signal thus enabling the analysis of the underlying dynamical system.
 The homology classes that correspond to the embedded signal are often reported using a planar diagram that shows how long each topological feature persisted.
 The application of TDA tools to machining dynamics has only been recently explored \cite{Khasawneh2014b,Khasawneh2016,Khasawneh2018}.
-Specifically, Refs.~\cite{Khasawneh2014a,Khasawneh2016} show that maximum persistence---a single number from the persistence diagram---can be used to ascertain the stability of simulated data from a stochastic turning model.
-In Ref.~\cite{Khasawneh2018}, the authors incorporated more information from the persistence diagram by extracting $5$ features including Carlsson coordinates \cite{Adcock2016} and the maximum persistence, see Section \ref{sec:pd_featurization} for more details on featurizing persist ence diagrams.
+Specifically, Ref.~\cite{Khasawneh2016} and \cite{Khasawneh2014a} show that maximum persistence---a single number from the persistence diagram---can be used to ascertain the stability of simulated data from a stochastic turning model.
+Khasawneh et al. incorporated more information from the persistence diagram by extracting $5$ features including Carlsson coordinates (\cite{Adcock2016}) and the maximum persistence \cite{Khasawneh2018}, see Section \ref{sec:pd_featurization} for more details on featurizing persistence diagrams.
 The resulting feature vector in combination with SVM was used to train a chatter classifier, and it was applied to simulated deterministic and stochastic turning data with success rates as high as $97\%$ in the deterministic case.
+In addition, Yesilli et al. utilized Carlsoon Coordinates and Template Functions~\cite{Perea2019} to diagnose chatter in milling simulations and show that these two featurization methods are noise robust \cite{Yesilli2019}.